Is there a problem with the iPhone 14's camera?

 A new report by renowned tech analyst Ming-Chi Kuo (spotted by MacRumours) claims that some of the rear camera lenses for the upcoming iPhone 14 have suffered from "quality issues".

-With any luck, the last-minute switch should "avoid [the issue] affecting iPhone 14 shipments".
+With any luck, this last-minute switch should "avoid [the issue] affecting iPhone 14 shipments".
 Phew.

-So, the lens-cracking issue shouldn't affect the upcoming iPhone 14 launch, tipped for Tuesday 13th September 2022.
-That said, some analysts believe that recent supplier kinks could lead to a limited supply of Apple's next iPhone.
+So, the lens-cracking issue likely won't affect the upcoming iPhone 14 launch, tipped for Tuesday 13th September 2022.
+That said, some analysts still believe that recent supplier kinks could lead to a limited supply of Apple's next iPhone.

 Just over a week ago, we reported how the production of the iPhone 14 Max appeared to have been disrupted by a late shipment of screens.
 That's on top of the ongoing rumours that China's 'zero-covid' lockdown put the brakes on iPhone 14 production.